Is Florence Worth Visiting? Here’s All You Need to Know

 16. Great Home Base for Day Trips

-One of the best parts about Florence is its perfect position and proximity to beloved cities.
-From Florence, you can take day or half-day, trips to places like Pisa, San Gimignano, and even Cinque Terre.
-Florence sits in Northern-Central Italy, meaning you can choose to take day trips to either Northern Italy or Central Italy.
+One of the best parts about Florence is its perfect position and proximity to other beloved Italian cities.
+From Florence, you can take a day or half-day trip to places like Pisa, San Gimignano, and even Cinque Terre.
+Florence sits in Northern-Central Italy, which means you’re in close proximity to some of the best destinations in the country.

 Is Florence worth visiting?
 Yes.
 One of the reasons is it's a Great Home Base for Day Trips